-However, if you want to extend your WiFi and a regular extender isn’t good enough – you can use a device that combines a powerline adapter with a WiFi extender.
+However, if you want to extend your WiFi and a regular range extender isn’t good enough – you can use a device that combines a powerline adapter with a WiFi extender.

-So – you still connect the base unit to the router via an Ethernet port.
+So – you still connect the base unit to the router via Ethernet ports.
 And you connect the second unit to the power socket on the second floor (or wherever you need).
 Then, that device uses the data it gets from the electrical wires – to also create a second WiFi network, around the adapter.

 Choosing The Best WiFi Range Extender: Things To Consider